andikh/umacruise-english-patch/README.md

 This is still an early development, I'm going to make some scripts to automatically convert the data.json into appropriate json later.

+If you want to add new translation, add it into excel files, convert it into json and then run the script.

 ## Library
 English Translation : [https://github.com/FabulousCupcake/umamusume-db-translate](https://github.com/FabulousCupcake/umamusume-db-translate)